By Steve Beauregard

 Although I cannot verify if they are one and the same, an Australian man by the name of Cam Villani was a firefighter who once appeared on the Australian version of “The Mole.”
 The show was filmed in 2003, when Villani, was 26 years old.
 This would put him at 34 years of age in 2011, at the time of the wedding.

 In addition, a poker training company called, “Big Slick Poker Academy,” based in Carrollton, Texas, claims to have a Clonie Gowen as a part time instructor, starting in December 2012, although more recent Facebook postings and website pages no longer show her as an instructor.

 The Hendonmob reports that in August of 2014, Clonie took 67th in a $550 No-limit hold’em tournament held at the Winstar Casino in Thackerville, Oklahoma, good for a $1,079 payday.
 Interestingly enough, T.J.
 Cloutier finished 12 in the same event.

 The fact is, Clonie Gowen does have $1.6 million in career tournament winnings.
 While it appears she never, (and likely will never) receive any money from her years endorsing Full Tilt, she is a successful businesswoman who has sold a travel business she started.
-It is likely, (especially considering her big poker year occurred in 2008, shortly before leaving the poker scene), she has held on to a fair amount of her tournament winnings, however this is all just speculation.
+Either way, she has certainly left her mark on the poker world.